-If you are on one of our full season programs you lawn will have the nutrients it needs.
+If you are on one of our full season programs your lawn will have the nutrients it needs.
 Proper organic fertilization and organic weed control; however, are only one aspect to a great looking lawn.
 Your lawn will only look great if the lawn is also being watered and mowed properly.
 Please read the following proper cultural practices to find out how to properly water and mow the lawn for the hot summer months.

+In addtion to summer lawn fertilizer cultural practices are a very important step in maintaining a healthy lawn.
+When we speak of cultural practices we mean proper mowing and deep and infrequent watering.
 In the summer you should mow the lawn on the highest setting of the mower.
 This is not a joke and this will make protect the lawn from heat and drought stress.
 The most common mistake most homeowners make is they mow too short.
 Proper mowing means proper height to mow, proper frequency and proper lawn mower maintenance.

 In the summer the lawn needs to be watered 3 days a week and never anymore than three days per week.
 Proper watering includes proper time of day for watering, proper duration based on the type of head and orientation to the sun, properly adjusting sprinkler head coverage, and proper frequency.
 To learn how to properly water a lawn please follow these recommendations.

 Crabgrass is a light colored grass that germinates from late June through late August.
 It typically grows along the edges of the lawn near sidewalks or in thin areas.
 Crabgrass is an annual grass and needs to be treated before it goes to seed.
 If you control the crabgrass before it goes to seed then you will reduce your crabgrass problem for the following year.
 We use a product called Drive XLR8 to treat for Crabgrass.